lemariva/uPyIoT/README.md

 This code allows you to connect an M5Stack ATOM running MicroPython to the Google Cloud Platform (GCP) to collect air-quality variables obtained from reading two sensors:
 * **BME680**: a gas sensor that integrates high-linearity and high-accuracy gas, pressure, humidity and temperature sensors.
 * **PMSA003A**: a digital and universal particle concentration sensor, which can be used to obtain the number of suspended particles in the air, i.e. the concentration of particles, and output them to a digital interface.
+## Tutorial
+Check out the link for a tutorial: https://lemariva.com/blog/2020/04/micropython-google-cloud-platform-getting-data-m5stack-atom-sensing-air-quality
 ## Video
 Check out the video: